bitmovin/bitmovin-player-roku-integrations-yospace/README.md

 Bitmovin Player integration with the Yospace AdManagement SDK This integration completely encapsulates the usage of Yospace.
 After creating the player it can be used like a normal Bitmovin Player instance.
 The API reference for the Bitmovin Roku Player can be found [here](https://bitmovin.com/docs/player/api-reference/roku).
-Furthermore there are some ad-specific fields and functions exclusive to the Yospace integration.
+Furthermore, there are some ad-specific fields and functions exclusive to the Yospace integration:

-Those exclusives are the following:
-  Fields:
+**Fields:**

 - `adBreakStarted`: boolean
   Is set to true once an ad break starts

 - `adBreakFinished`: boolean
   Is set to true once an ad break finishes

 - `adFinished`: boolean
   Is set to true once an ad finishes

 - `adQuartile`: number
   Changes based on the current ad quartile

 - `adSkipped`: boolean
   Is set to true if an ad has been skipped

 - `adStarted`: boolean
   Is set to true once an ad starts

-  Functions:
+**Functions:**

 - `ad_getActiveAd` ad_getActiveAd() as assocarray
   Returns the currently active ad, if no ad is active returns `invalid`

 - `ad_getActiveAdBreak`: ad_getActiveAdBreak() as assocarray
   Returns the currently active ad break, if no ad break is active returns `invalid`

 - `ad_list`: ad_list() as assocarray
   Returns a list of all ads

 - `ad_skip`: ad_skip() as void
   Skips the currently active ad, has no effect if no ad is currently active

-   - `setContentMetaData`: setContentMetaData(genre, id, length) as void Sets the demographic information required by RAF
+- `setContentMetaData`: setContentMetaData(genre, id, length) as void
+  Sets the demographic information required by RAF

 ## Compatibility